shibbir24/Smart-Review-AI/README.md

-# Smart Review AI: Fine-Tuning LLM with LoRA
+# Smart-Review-AI: Fine-Tuning LLM with LoRA

 Generate realistic, human-like product reviews using a fine-tuned GPT-2 LLM model enhanced with LoRA.